Uncertainty management theory: Organizational

 Although not as frequently cited, UMT also has widespread applicability to the organizational setting (i.e., the workplace).
 Research in this setting has included examining the role of uncertainty in unhealthy workplace behavior.
 Other work has examined expected employee behaviors, channels of communication and deviant employee behavior.
 In looking at uncertainty in the context of the workplace, Brashers relates uncertainty to ambiguity where there are multiple explanations of behavior or phenomenon; he further states that "ambiguity is not always undesired and individuals sometimes use it for strategic purposes."
 Sometimes these strategies are for self-preservation or the retention of power, where individuals create and/or maintain ambiguity to protect their status quo.
 This same line of thinking has been applied to perpetrators in the workplace who cloud inappropriate behavior with enough uncertainty to disguise what would otherwise be viewed as sexual harassment.
-It is important to note that other uncertainty management theorists, particularly those who view uncertainty as an unhealthy dynamic. view the workplace as the primary venue in need of uncertainty reduction.
+Other uncertainty management theorists, particularly those who view uncertainty as an unhealthy dynamic. view the workplace as the primary venue in need of uncertainty reduction.
 This argument is particularly relevant when evaluating uncertainty around the decision-making process for organizations.